-The baffled diner said the ultra-minimalist design of the restroom left it virtually featureless, with no obvious area or installation set up for ablutions.
+The baffled diner said the ultra-minimalist design of the restroom left it virtually featureless, with no obvious area or device indicating an appropriate place to urinate.

 “There was definitely no trough, as you and I would conventionally know it,” the man said.
 “Indeed nothing resembling a bowl or receptacle of any kind at all.
 It was pretty much just four walls and a mirror.
 For all I know, maybe you were just meant to go on the floor.”

 The customer said he opted to hold on until he got home, rather than risk the social faux pas of urinating in the wrong area.
 “I mean, I was 80 per cent sure that the glass wall with the narrow sluice at its base was probably the toilet,” he said.
 “But I wasn’t going to bank on it.
 And Christ knows where you stood if you needed to do a number two.”

 The man said he noticed that other patrons in the bathroom were equally uncertain about where to go, simply wandering around the bathroom in confusion before eventually leaving again unrelieved.
 Many struggled also, he observed, to master the washroom’s fashionable hand basin, which had no visible taps, and discharged water in unsatisfactory amounts in seemingly random erratic spurts.